 Michelle believes strongly in internationalism, an open mind and the acquisition of another language, and therefore feels strongly about Tessa’s mission and is excited to join the team!

-Elodie is Tessa’s office manager.
+Elodie is Tessa’s executive administrator.
 She has more than three years of experience working in various fields, such as accounting, human resources and logistics for a French company in Belgium.
 Additionally, she was a marketing assistant for over a year at an international media buying company.